 Audi launched the original competition Quattro in the same year as the first production one was released.
 The car originally competed as a development vehicle before it was raced on a formal basis from the 1980 Janner Rally.
 Largely based on the bodyshell of the production Quattro, the rally Quattro produced 300hp in competition form.

 Following a successful 1980 season the Quattro performed even better in 1981.
-The Quattro won the World Rally Championship in 1981 with Michèle Mouton behind the wheel, who also became the first female to win the WRC that year.
+Audi’s four-wheel drive system gave the Quattro a unique advantage over its competition and the car would go on to take its first win in the hands of Hannu Mikkola at the 31st International Swedish Rally.
 The development of the Quattro didn’t stop there though, with Audi introducing the A1 and A2 Evolutions of the car in response to the new Group B rules.

 Audi’s Quattro A1 debuted at the 1983 WRC season opener in Monte Carlo.
 It went on to win the Swedish Rally and Rally Portugal with Hannu Mikkola piloting the car.
 The A2 Evolution, driven by Stig Blomqvist, Mikkola and Walter Röhrl, won a total of eight world rallies, with three in 83 and a total of five in 1984.